Marriage Licenses for Lake Tahoe

 In general, there are different marriage license laws in each state.
 So if you’re getting married on the Nevada side of the Lake, you need a Nevada Marriage License, and similarly, California weddings require a Marriage License from California.

-The actual issuance of marriage licenses within each state is done by County governments, through the County Clerk’s office.
-But a marriage license is valid for a wedding anywhere in the State where it is issued.
-So this means, for example, if you live in LA or the San Francisco Bay Area, and you’re getting married on the California side of the Lake Tahoe area, you can pick up your marriage license in the County where you live, before traveling to Tahoe for your destination wedding.
+The issuance of marriage licenses takes place at the County level, typically through the County Clerk’s office.
+But the marriage license can then be used for a wedding anywhere in the State where it is issued.
+So this means, for example, if you live in LA or the San Francisco Bay Area, and you’re getting married on the California side of the Lake, you can pick up your marriage license in the County where you live, before traveling to Tahoe for your destination wedding.
 Check the website for the County Clerk’s office in your County for details on how to obtain a Marriage License locally.

-Fortunately there is a satellite office for the Washoe County Clerk right in Incline Village.
+Also, there is a satellite office for the Washoe County Clerk in Incline Village.
 It is located at the Incline Village General Improvement District, 893 Southwood Blvd., and is open Monday – Friday, 8:00 am – 5:00 pm, except holidays.
 Phone: 775-784-7260.
 Click here for more info.

-If you’re flying into Sacramento, San Francisco or Oakland Airport, and driving to Tahoe from there, you may find it convenient to stop at the Placer County Clerk’s office, located in the city of Auburn at 2954 Richardson Drive.
+If you’re flying into Sacramento, San Francisco or Oakland Airport, and driving to North Lake Tahoe on Interstate 80, you may find it convenient to stop at the Placer County Clerk’s office, located in the city of Auburn at 2954 Richardson Drive.
 This office processes marriage license applications between the hours of 8:00 a.m. and 4:30 p.m., Monday through Friday, excluding holidays.
-No appointment is necessary.
 Click here for more info.